The supply chain is the backbone of any product-producing business. We’ve rounded up our top tips for strengthening your supply chain in 2019:

 5. Adopt sustainable practices

-93% of the world’s 250 biggest companies currently report on sustainability, but whilst talk is great, that needs to be accompanied by actions that extend across the entire supply chain.
+In the 2020 KPMG Survey into Sustainability Reporting revealed that that 80 percent of N100 companies worldwide now report on sustainability, but whilst talk is great, that needs to be accompanied by actions that extend across the entire supply chain.

 As well as having positive effects on the local community and wider environment, sustainable practices can have huge business benefits too, including:

 Ultimately, the goal is always the same for businesses when it comes to the supply chain: to create a sustainable, reliable and cost-effective chain without sacrificing ethics or quality.
 This can’t be achieved alone and it’s key that collaboration between businesses, governments, the public and NGOs occurs to share ideas, successes and failures.

 Supply chain operations are often forgotten about when it comes to reviewing important business functions.
 However, for brands and retailers, without the supply chain, there is no business.